Demi-urge/menace_sandbox/README.md

 resource usage and latency statistics like the new median latency gauge over time.

+### Maintenance tooling
+Automated module maintenance is handled by the relevancy radar suite.
+See [docs/relevancy_radar.md](docs/relevancy_radar.md) for how the radar, background service and retirement service collaborate on retirement, compression and replacement actions.

 ### Relevancy radar overrides
 The relevancy radar tracks how often each module is exercised during runs.
 Tune its sensitivity by setting environment variables or values in